ShiftClick/learn-css-flexbox/readme.md

 ## Getting Started

 Clone this repo and open `index.html` in your web browser to view the unstyled list of blog posts.
 Open `style.css` and style away! (but don't edit the `index.html`!)

+## Stretch goal

+Add a media query to `style.css` to create a two column layout for screens wider than 800px.